-Notice the two components: 1) contributing to the greater good AND 2) contributing to your business.
+Notice the two components to that definition: 1) contributing to the greater good AND 2) contributing to your business.

 Sometimes it’s easier to understand a concept with a story.

 I met a Small Business Owner, we’ll call her Susan, at a conference in 2020.
-We started sharing business stories and before long, she was telling me about her experience with Social Responsibility.
+We started sharing business stories, and before long, she told me about her experience with social responsibility.

-Susan owns a Computer Repair store.
-They have a physical location where clients bring in laptops, desktops, and tablets for software support, hardware repair, personal training, and more.
-They also order and build custom equipment for companies who want specific configurations and support without having an IT department of their own.
-She employs 10 people on average, has an established client list that keeps them busy, and has successfully operated for 15 years.
+Susan owns a computer repair store.
+They have a physical location where clients bring laptops, desktops, and tablets for software support, hardware repair, personal training, and more.
+They also order and build custom equipment for companies that want specific configurations and support without having an IT department of their own.
+She employs ten people on average, has an established client list that keeps them busy, and has successfully operated for 15 years.

-She’s planned one Social Responsibility event each year.
-However, she’s disheartened because she’s so passionate about their cause, but it feels like more work than it’s worth.
+She’s planned one social responsibility event each year.
+However, she’s disheartened because she’s passionate about their cause, but it feels like more work than it’s worth.

 What are they doing?